The 9 best lawn mowers I'd recommend to any gardener as a Gardens Editor – my favourite tried-and-tested models

 How we test lawn mowers

-As well as paying close attention to how they performed at the job of mowing, we also make sure to evaluate practical features like how lightweight each mower is, the standout features of each and which appliances are good value for money.
-Where we can, we've also sought to keep hold of these lawn mowers for long-term testing, so that we can feedback on just how they deliver after years of use.
-Below you can find out more about exactly who has tested the lawn mowers in this round-up.
+Where we can, we've also sought to keep hold of these lawn mowers for long-term testing over several months, so that we can provide feedback on just how well they deliver value after years of use.
+Below, you can find out more about exactly who has tested the lawn mowers in this buying guide.

 I regularly test home and garden products for UK and US websites, including Ideal Home, Top Ten Reviews, and Live Science, evaluating the quality of home and garden gadgets by putting them through their paces in a natural home environment.